berrnd/contain-google-minus-youtube-and-searchpages/README.md

-# Google Container
+# Google Container Minus YouTube

 **Prevent Google from tracking your visits to other websites**

-This is a fork of [Facebook Container](https://github.com/mozilla/contain-facebook)
+This is a fork of [Google Container](https://github.com/containers-everywhere/contain-google)

-Google Container is an add-on you can install on Firefox to prevent Google from tracking your activity on other websites, so you can continue to use Google while protecting your privacy.
+Google Container Minus YouTube is an add-on you can install on Firefox to prevent Google from tracking your activity on other websites, so you can continue to use Google while protecting your privacy.
+It specifically doesn't contain YouTube so that you can be logged into Google without being logged into YouTube.

 **Note:** To learn more about Containers in general, see [Firefox Multi-Account Containers](https://support.mozilla.org/kb/containers).